byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 7. The two previous items combined lead to a significant limitation of RadLib: one cannot easily add new species or modify existing data that is used to generate the absorption coefficients since there has been internal preprocessing of (an unknown subset of) the HITEMP/HITRAN databases to produce curve fits.
 And given that this process is opaque, it isn’t reproducible.

-    **The implemented models are not opaque, they come from the literature.
+    **The implemented models described in the cited literature.
 The novelty of the presented library is not the development of the absorption models, but the implementation, validation, and documentation of a library for application.
-Using radlib to generate correlations for species using HITEMP/HITRAN is outside of the intended scope.
+Using RadLib to generate correlations for species using HITEMP/HITRAN is outside of the intended scope.
 We acknowledge that extra work is required to extend the models to additional species, or to extend the temperature ranges.
 However, the species included cover a very wide range of practical applications, certainly in the combustion field, and models for other species (e.g., for WSGG, and RCSLW) are often not available.
 Indeed, Bordbar's WSGG model is one of the few (if not the only one) that is provided for arbitrary compositions of CO2 and H2O, with others assuming fixed or limited ratios.
 That said, radlib is documenented and while the code does not provide extension machinery directly, extending to additional species by following the existing code structure would not be difficult if such data/correlations were available.**

 8. RadLib only considers CO2 and H2O for WSGG, which is fairly limited.
 Even for Plank mean, only H2O, CO2, CO and CH4 are considered.
 NO and OH would be nice to include.
 It appears that including additional species would be a non-trivial undertaking.

     **See our reply to the previous comment regarding additional species.
 For heat transfer applications in combustion, NO and OH are minor species and will not contribute in any meaningful way.
 CO2, H2O, and soot will drive the radiation in practical configurations.
 It would be nice to include CO in the WSGG model, and we would like to do this following Bordbar's approach.
 But even CO is a minor species compared to CO2, both in terms of its concentration in practical systems (usually), and it's asorption coefficient on an equal concentration basis.
 CH4 was only included in the PM model from the TNF workshop since many of the fuels used there include CH4.
 But CH4 will largely be present at relatively low temperatures, not the highly radiating flame zones.**

-	**We note that major revisions have been made to the paper text to clarify points like these for readers who do not specialize in combustion processes or modeling and provide additional information about why these models were chosen for implementation in RadLib.**
+	**We note that major revisions have been made to the paper text to clarify points like these for readers who do not specialize in, e.g., combustion processes or modeling and provide additional information about why these models were chosen for implementation in RadLib.**

 9. Documentation:
     1. Generating the documentation directly via doxygen v.
 1.8.20 gives numerous warnings about obsolete tags and then fails because it is looking for a relative path “../../docs/doxygen” that doesn’t exist.
 This should be fixed.
     1. Generating the doxygen documentation via the build system target (“make doxygen”) does seem to work fine.

-	**The build process has been updated so that documentation can be generated by the system target or manually by running the command ```doxygen``` in the docs folder.**
+	**The build process has been updated so that documentation can be generated by the system target or manually by running the command ```doxygen``` in the docs folder.
+We have removed obsolete flags, and also updated the source documentation to be consistent with function signatures.**

 ----------------------------------------------------